jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 > "This is a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems.
 POSIX defines the application programming interface (API), along with command line shells and utility interfaces, for software compatibility with variants of Unix and other operating systems.[^49]"

 In this way a single or a small consortium of Unix vendors could not "run away" with the market.
 POSIX ensures a level of interoperability between software across Unix distros that have declared POSIX compliance.
 The first official POSIX standard was released in 1988, a few years ahead of the creation of Linux (1991).
 The current version is [POSIX.1-2008](http://pubs.opengroup.org/onlinepubs/9699919799/ "POSIX 7").
 It is also referred to by its Open Group Base Specification Issue number, which is 7 or POSIX 7.
-For more details on the specifics of POSIX and what is does see APPENDIX A at the back of the book.

 It is great to have a standard but what exactly does POSIX do?
 Even in that question the answer varies widely, since Unix was already in use at the time for over 15+ years before a standard was in place.
 This required the standard to back-define some issues and cave on other issues.
 POSIX defines at a minimum what a certified Unix based system must support feature and API wise, no more, no less.
 It does not restrict extra non-POSIX features from being included.
 In reality there is no POSIX Unix version like there is GPL compliant GNU/Linux distros.
 Most Linux distros are very POSIX compliant by nature, but very few systems are certified POSIX compatible.
 For example, POSIX doesn't define a default filesystem other than requiring /, /tmp, and /dev be present.